 Our COVID-19 Emergency Preparedness Checklist has been implemented at all our sites.
 It includes staffing contingency plans, ongoing monitoring, reporting and tracking of potential and confirmed cases, medical supply management, and supplemental intake screening procedures.

 Wellpath Clinical Leader Calls

-Our Associate Chief Clinical Officer leads large conference calls with our clinical and operations leaders to share information, provide guidance, and field questions.
+Our clinical team leads large conference calls with our clinical and operations leaders in the field to share information, provide guidance, and field questions.
 Key participants include clinical, nursing, procurement and human resources professionals.

 KEEPING OUR STAFF INFORMED

 Wellpath keeps our clinical team informed as information becomes available on key areas including:

 - Developments in test specimen collection

 - How to decrease risk if respirators are no longer available